garronej/ts-ci/README.md

 # TS_CI vs [TSDX](https://github.com/formium/tsdx)

-Reasons why you might want to use TS_CI over TSDX
+Reasons to favour TS_CI over TSDX

 - TSDX doesn't help you with publishing on NPM, creating GitHub releases and maintaining a CHANGELOG.md.
 - TSDX bundles your module into a single minified `index.js` which is not what you want if your module is for node.